 Requirements for the Federal Skilled Trades Class

-You already know the nature of trade and work experience you need to have.
-Now let’s check out the other requirements you need to fulfill:
+You already know the nature of trade and the work experience you need to have.
+Now let’s check out the other requirements you need to fulfil:

 Language Abilities for the FSTC